prithvikannan/prithvikannan/README.md

 **Currently looking for software engineering and product internships for Fall 2020, Spring 2021, and Summer 2021 - shoot me an email if you are hiring!**

-- 🔭 I’m currently working on ads at Microsoft
+- 🔭 I’m currently a software engineering intern at Microsoft Ads, working on deep learning text generation
 - 🌱 I’m currently learning about NLP with BERT-based models and distributed systems like MapReduce
 - 👯 I’m looking to collaborate on productivity, machine learning, or any other cool projects
 - 💬 Ask me about mentorship, business, trading